 NGC 4244, also known as Caldwell 26, is an edge-on spiral galaxy located in the constellation of Canes Venatici.
-With an apparent mag. of +10.0, it can be spotted with small telescopes under dark skies but much easier with larger instruments.
-The galaxy appears highly flattened, spanning 16 x 2 arc minutes and as a result is often referred to as the Silver Needle galaxy.
-It's a superb example of an edge-on needle spiral, that's bettered only by NGC 4565 in Coma Berenices.
+With an apparent magnitude of +10.0 it can be spotted with small telescopes under dark skies, but much easier with larger instruments.
+The galaxy appears highly flattened, spanning 16 x 2 arc minutes, and as a result is often referred to as the Silver Needle galaxy.
+It's a superb example of an edge-on needle spiral that's bettered only by NGC 4565 in Coma Berenices.

 NGC 4244 was discovered by William Herschel on March 17, 1787.
 It's part of the M94 Group or Canes Venatici I group of galaxies, which contains at least 24 members.
 The galaxy is best seen from Northern Hemisphere locations during the months of March, April and May.

 NGC 4244 is located 7.5 degrees west of Cor Caroli (α CVn - mag. +2.9) and 4.75 degrees southwest of Chara (β CVn - mag. +4.2).
 Tenth magnitude irregular galaxy NGC 4214 is positioned 1.5 degrees south of the galaxy with 11th magnitude spiral galaxy NGC 4151 situated 2 degrees northwest of NGC 4244.